tkaryadis/squery-spark/README.md

 Clojure is used because
  1. runs on JVM
  2. its a general programming language
- 3. its ideal language to make DSL's
+ 3. has macros and its ideal language to make DSL's
  4. its dynamic simple and practical
  5. its functional allowing natural data processing
  6. it has tree syntax, and can represent more complex pipelines